Peter Claver: Formation and Work in the New World

-Ministry to the slaves
+Ministry to the enslaved

 Whereas Sandoval had visited the slaves where they worked, Claver preferred to head for the wharf as soon as a slave ship entered the port.
-Boarding the ship, he entered the filthy and diseased holds to treat and minister to their badly treated, terrified human cargo, who had survived a voyage of several months under horrible conditions.
-It was difficult to move around on the ships, because the slave traffickers filled them to capacity.
+Boarding the ship, he entered the filthy and diseased holds to treat and minister to their badly treated, terrified human cargo, who had survived a voyage of several months under miserable conditions.
+It was difficult to move around on the ships, because those trafficking in slaves filled them to capacity.
 The slaves were often told they were being taken to a land where they would be eaten.
 Claver wore a cloak, which he would lend to anyone in need.
 A legend arose that whoever wore the cloak received lifetime health and was cured of all disease.
-After the slaves were herded from the ship and penned in nearby yards to be scrutinized by crowds of buyers, Claver joined them with medicine, food, bread, lemons.
+After the slaves were herded from the ship and penned in nearby yards to be scrutinized by crowds of buyers, Claver joined them with medicine, food, bread, and lemons.
 With the help of interpreters and pictures which he carried with him, he gave basic instructions.

-Claver saw the slaves as fellow Christians, encouraging others to do so as well.
-During the season when slavers were not accustomed to arrive, he traversed the country, visiting plantation after plantation, to give spiritual consolation to the slaves.
+Once baptized, Claver saw the slaves as fellow Christians, and encouraged others to treat them as such.
+During the season when slavers were not accustomed to arrive, he traveled the country, visiting plantation after plantation, to give spiritual consolation to the slaves.
 During his 40 years of ministry it is estimated that he personally catechized and baptized 300,000 slaves.
 He would then follow up on them to ensure that as Christians they received their Christian and civil rights.
-His mission extended beyond caring for slaves, however.
+His mission extended beyond caring for the slaves, however.
 He preached in the city square, to sailors and traders and conducted country missions, returning every spring to visit those he had baptized, ensuring that they were treated humanely.
-During these missions, whenever possible he avoided the hospitality of planters and overseers; instead, he would lodge in the slave quarters.
+During these missions, whenever possible he avoided the hospitality of planters and overseers; instead, he would lodge in the same quarters as the slaves.

-Claver's work on behalf of slaves did not prevent him from ministering to the souls of well-to-do members of society, traders and visitors to Cartagena (including Muslims and English Protestants) and condemned criminals, many of whom he spiritually prepared for death; he was also a frequent visitor at the city's hospitals.
-Through years of unremitting toil and the force of his own unique personality, the slaves' situation slowly improved.
+Claver's work on behalf of the enslaved did not prevent him from ministering to the souls of well-to-do members of society, traders and visitors to Cartagena (including Muslims and English Protestants) and condemned criminals, many of whom he spiritually prepared for death; he was also a frequent visitor at the city's hospitals.
+Through years of unremitting toil and the force of his own unique personality, the slaves' condition slowly improved.
 In time he became a moral force, the Apostle of Cartagena.